 Foods and Drinks to avoid with Braces

-Although drinks will not damage the brace or disturb the process, drinks like coffee, red wine and fizzy drinks can have a staining affect to your teeth.
+Although drinks will not damage the brace or disturb the process, drinks like coffee, red wine and fizzy drinks can have a staining affect on your teeth.
 This means that when it comes to the big day of getting your braces off you could be left with white squares on your teeth from where the brackets were placed.
 Teeth whitening can help to remove stains but by cutting out these drinks you should have less of a chance of this happening to you.
 Drinks like these can also damage the tooth enamel and increase the chances of tooth decay.
-For more information on what you can and can’t eat with your braces, visit Harwood Dental Care in Bolton or get in touch with us.
-You are welcome to any questions or queries you may have.